Spectra of light and heavy mesons with $J \le 5$ in a relativistic Bethe-Salpeter approach: Extrapolation of eigenvalue curves

 An approach, which has proven to work quite well for this purpose, is to calculate a number of eigenvalues on a grid of different values of $P^2$ and use a rational function with coefficients determined by the Schlessinger method~\cite{Schlessinger:1968spm}.
 The idea behind this method is to write the rational function as a continued fraction

-where $x_1,\dots, x_N\equiv P_1^2,\dots, P_N^2$ are the points in the $P^2$ grid and $f_i=f(x_i)\equiv\lambda(P_i^2)$ are the explicitly calculated eigenvalues.
+where $x_1,\dots, x_n\equiv P_1^2,\dots, P_n^2$ are the points in the $P^2$ grid and $f_i=f(x_i)\equiv\lambda(P_i^2)$ are the explicitly calculated eigenvalues.
 The coefficients $a_i$ can be calculated by initializing $a_1 = \frac{f_1/f_2 - 1}{x_2-x_1}$ and then using the iterative formula

 We estimate the numerical error introduced with this method via a resampling of the data points $(x_i, f_i)$.
 This is done by taking a random subset of size $n<N$ of the original data and performing a Schlessinger extrapolation on that subset to get an estimate of $P_j^2=-m_j^2$ where $C_{n,j}(x_j\equiv P_j^2) = 1$.
 This sampling is repeated $N_R$ times and the mean and standard deviation of the resulting set of values for $P^2=-m^2$ are taken as the final result for the meson mass and its numerical error.
+We used the values $N = 125$ and $N_R = 1000$.
+This is depicted schematically in Fig.~\ref{fig:resampling}.

+The furthest momentum for which the eigenvalue has been calculated explicitly $P_0^2$ is given in Tab.~\ref{tab:extrapolation-momenta}.
+Additionally, if no solution can be found for $P^2 > P^2_{\max{}}$, we discard that sample.
+The values for $P^2_{\max{}}$ are also listed in Tab.~\ref{tab:extrapolation-momenta}.